sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 ## Testing <a name="Testing"></a>

-Please find the testing coverage [here](https://github.com/sctlcd/the-vintage-caravan/blob/master/app/testing/testing_README.md) or below.
+Please see the testing coverage [here](https://github.com/sctlcd/the-vintage-caravan/blob/master/app/testing/testing_README.md) or below.

 ### Layout responsiveness <a name="Layoutresponsiveness"></a>